 - Containerised cargo: at least 24 hours before loading at the port of departure

-- Other: At least 4 hours before arrival to or departure from the port
+- Other: At least 4 hours before arrival to or 2 hours before departure from the port

-For sea transport to nearby ports the deadlines are somewhat shorter than what has been stated above, even if they are outside the security area.
-For ports in Greenland, Faroe Islands, Ceuta, Melilla, Iceland, the ports on the Baltic Sea, North Sea, Black Sea and Mediterranean Sea, and in Morocco, the deadline for lodging prenotification is two hours instead of four hours.
+For sea transport to or from nearby ports the deadlines are somewhat shorter than what has been stated above, even if they are outside the security area.
+For ports in Greenland, Faroe Islands, Ceuta, Melilla, Iceland, the Baltic Sea, the North Sea, the Black Sea, the Mediterranean Sea, Morocco and the United Kingdom and ports of the Channel Islands and the Isle of Man the deadline for lodging prenotification is two hours instead of four hours.

-Norwegian Customs conducts risk assessment of all the prenotifications lodged in NCTS.
-Risk assessment is conducted to safeguard the "Safety & Security" aspect, to protect world trade.
-In some cases, Norwegian Customs will need to inspect documents or goods more closely.
+Norwegian Customs conducts risk assessment of all the prenotifications we recieve.
+Risk assessment is conducted to safeguard the safety and security of the international movement of goods.
+In some cases, Norwegian Customs will need to inspect documents or goods more closely, or to request further information about the goods.
 It is therefore necessary that Norwegian Customs has received contact information for the person lodging the prenotifications.